 Children's Hospital of Orange County (CHOC) has made a commitment to both basic science and clinical research in an ongoing effort to unravel the complex underpinnings of diseases that affect children.
 This commitment keeps CHOC at the leading edge of technology, meaning children seen at CHOC benefit from the latest in scientific thinking with access to the most up-to-date treatment options.
 Research laboratories at CHOC support a variety of basic science, translational, and clinical research studies.

 - Institutional Review Boards

-CHOC currently has three Institutional Review Boards (IRBs)
+CHOC currently has two Institutional Review Boards (IRBs)

 - Research Administration

 CHOC’s Research Administration office is a valuable resource for the CHOC community, providing expertise and highly specialized services in the important area of research management.

 Information about the CHOC Children's Research Institute faculty.

 - Proposal Preparation

 Dr. Diane Nugent reveals that CHOC is able to launch tecnology not available anywhere else in the United states for monitoring sick children.